 Note: No credit is given for laws that are subject to secondary enforcement.
-Please refer to page 12 for law definition.
-See "States at a Glance", beginning on page 40 to determine which laws the states lack.
+Please refer to page 13 for law definitions.
+See "States at a Glance", beginning on page 41 to determine which laws the states lack.

 CHILD PASSENGER SAFETY LAWS